denoptim-project/DENOPTIM/README.md

 * [test](./test): contains some automated functionality tests and the published test case.

-## Quick start
+## Installation
-To get started you first have to compile DENOPTIM and its programs.
-We assume that <code>$DENOPTIM_HOME</code> is the folder you have downloaded/cloned from the GitHub repository.

-1. Preparation.
-Make sure you have Java installed (1.5 or above).
-If the following does not result in version statements or the version is too old, you can get and install Java from www.oracle.com or http://openjdk.java.net/:
+1. The prerequisite for installing DENOPTIM is having Java (1.5 or above).
+Make sure you have Java installed and its executables are in $PATH: If the following does not result in version statements or the version is too old, you can get and install Java from www.oracle.com or http://openjdk.java.net/:

         java -version
         javac -version

+2. Download/clone this GitHub repository (use the green "Clone or download" button).
+From now on, we assume that <code>$DENOPTIM_HOME</code> is the folder you have downloaded/cloned from the GitHub repository.

-2. Compile DENOPTIM and all the accessories in the src folder.
+3. Compile DENOPTIM and all the accessories in the src folder.

         cd $DENOPTIM_HOME/build
         bash build-all.sh

-3. Done!
+4. Done!

 After compilation you can run the functionality tests (takes 2-3 minutes).